OneMadGypsy/fuzzquery/docs/source/api.rst

 Definitions
 -----------

+query
-:query: a singular query string
+  a singular query string
+span
-:span: a tuple of slice coordinates for the current match
-:match: the text that was matched
+  a tuple of slice coordinates for the current match match the text that was matched

 ----------